lowercaseonly/the_cartesian/README.md

 ### The X Axis
 The X axis (also referred to as the *portal*) consists of the main structural, rectangular frame on which two pairs of linear guide rails carry a common rod.

+## License
+The content of this repository is licensed under the terms of the `MIT license`.